vektra/mockery/README.md

 Download one of the [releases](https://github.com/vektra/mockery/releases) for your platform.
 Binaries are built inside `.tar.gz` files and can be run directly after extraction.

-Alternatively, you can use the deprecated method of `go get github.com/vektra/mockery/.../` to get a development version of the software.
+Alternatively, you can use the DEPRECATED method of `go get github.com/vektra/mockery/.../` to get a development version of the software.

+#### Note about versions

+The SemVer variable by default is `1.0.0` and is overwritten during build steps to the git tagged version.
+For backwards-compatibility reasons, SemVer in source will remain at `1.0.0`.
+This will eventually be changed over to `0.0.0-dev`.
+Keep in mind that if using the `go get` version of downloading instead of downloading the pre-built binaries, mockery will not correctly specify its version.

 ### Examples